CleasbyCode/jdvrif/README.md

    ```
    From the ***Reddit*** site, select "***Create Post***" followed by "***Images & Video***" tab, to attach and post your ***JPG*** image.

-   These images are only compatible for posting on the ***Reddit***.
+   These images are only compatible for posting on ***Reddit***.
 Your embedded data file will be removed if posted on a different platform.

  To correctly download images from ***X-Twitter*** or ***Reddit***, click the image in the post to fully expand it, before saving.